cysnhr/discontinued-100-days-of-code/log.md

 **Thoughts:** I wrote something which is better than nothing...?
 Also coding while eating dinner is probably not so good for digestion because I felt and it's not because of the constant errors.
 But all this took wayyy too much time, like, I just forget time passing when I'm writing this, and I need to manage my time better--should try the pomodoro technique.

+**Link to work:** the code section up there and [https://cs50.harvard.edu/x/2023/psets/1/credit/](https://cs50.harvard.edu/x/2023/psets/1/credit/)

+### Day 4: Jan 4, 2023

+**Today's Progress**: Finished another assignment from CS50 -- [readability](./codingpractices/credit.c).

+**Thoughts:** I made less stupid mistakes today and timed myself.
+Honestly, before starting this challenge I thought coding for an hour was difficult to excede, but how I'm wrong.
+It makes me forget time :) I know it's probably easier but I felt better after coding this.
+Okay I'll start to learn about linked lists again tomorrow.

-**Link to work:** the code section up there and https://cs50.harvard.edu/x/2023/psets/1/credit/
+**Link to work:** the code section up there and [https://cs50.harvard.edu/x/2023/psets/1/credit/](https://cs50.harvard.edu/x/2023/psets/2/readability/)